100% Satisfaction Guarantee

 - Bahlow, Hans.
 Abhandlungen zur Namenforschung und Buchgeschichte.
 1980.
 Print.
 (ISBN 978-3768690522).

 - Strassburger, Ralph B. Pennsylvania German Pioneers The Original Lists of Arrivals in the Port of Philadelphia 3 Volumes.
 Baltimore: Picton Press, 1992.
 Print.
 (ISBN 978-0929539980).

 The Schroeder Family Crest was acquired from the Houseofnames.com archives.
 The Schroeder Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 11 August 2014 at 10:54.
+This page was last modified on 18 November 2015 at 13:20.